shrihanshu/Job-Portal/README.md

-# Job Portal - Full Stack Job Board Application
+# Hirrd - Full Stack Job Portal Application

 A modern, responsive job portal built with React, Supabase, and Clerk authentication.
 This application allows job seekers to browse and apply for jobs, while recruiters can post and manage job listings.

-## 🚀 Features
+##  Features

 ### For Job Seekers
 - **Browse Jobs**: Search and filter jobs by location, company, and keywords